/ St. Helena Uber and Lyft Accident Lawyer

 Understanding Rideshare Accidents in St. Helena

-Rideshare apps have modernized travel across St. Helena, yet accidents involving them raise serious legal hurdles.
+The rise of services like Uber and Lyft has completely changed how people travel in St. Helena—but it’s also introduced legal complexity when things go wrong.
 Unlike ordinary traffic accidents, rideshare crashes pull in large companies with complicated insurance rules and legal teams.

 Liability after a rideshare crash isn’t always simple — it depends largely on the driver’s status at the moment of the accident.
 Different insurance policies apply based on whether the driver had the app on, was en route, or actively transporting someone.